Legal and data protection research writer at TermsFeed.

 Teledynamics lists how it protects customer data like this:

-You're required to give customers a way to say "no" to accepting emails, cookies, and other communication and data collection efforts.
+You're required to give customers a way to say "no" to accepting emails, cookies, and other communication and data collection efforts, as well as sharing and selling of personal data.
 If you don't provide your customers with a straightforward way to opt out of your communications or data collecting efforts, you're opening yourself up to liability.
 You could face significant fines.

 Providing a way to opt-out also shows your customers respect.
 Just because they bought something from you once doesn't mean they are obligated to receive your marketing messages until the end of time.